matfra/isitfoggy.today/README.md

 # isitfoggy.today
 ## Introduction
-This is a simple set of bash scripts and stuff that make a timelapse using a raspberry pi camera.
-It takes a picture every 100 seconds during the day and night and every 10 seconds during sunrise/sunset
+This uses your Raspberry Pi and its camera to take a bunch of pictures every minutes and serves them via a small website.
 At the end of the day, it will generate a timelapse in mp4 format

+Example:
 https://isitfoggy.today

-Everything is viewable via a simple html page

 There are configuration files for
 - nginx